amindWalker/endeavor-assistant-ts/README.md

 </div>

 ## ℹ Note
 * The main purpose of this project is to **document, evaluate and benchmark** the strong qualities of the `Rust` language by building a real-world FullStack `TypeScript` (BE+FE) application from scratch then reimplementing everything in `Rust`.
+It could take a while to implement everything so stay tuned, :star: star this repo if you like it, and follow me in this huge endeavor.
 * The expected result from this:
     > - [ ] `Rust` + `WebAssembly` provides faster, secure and predictable behavior (at compile-time) applications[^1].
     > - [ ] Better maintainable codebase in the medium or long-term.[^2]